Gaming YouTube Channel Equipment: Complete Guide

 MMO / RPG / longer videos

-Storage matters more.
-Long-form RPG content generates enormous recording files.
-Budget for 4TB+ of fast SSD storage and a backup system.
+Storage is the pressure point.
+Long RPG sessions generate huge recording files, so budget for 4TB+ of fast SSD and a backup system.

 Retro gaming / emulation